Login

 After the viewings, you’ll ideally start receiving some offers.
 Here’s how to handle the upcoming negotiations in a professional way:

-• Conducting negotiations: some offers may not match your expectations.
+• Prepare your negotiation strategy: some offers may not live up to your expectations.
 This makes it all the more important to have a well thought-out sales strategy and persuasive sales arguments.
-You can find out more in our article on negotiation tactics.

-• Respond quickly to a lack of offers: if you receive too few offers for your property – or even none at all – you should take action quickly.
-Comparis shows you what to do if you don’t get enough offers on your property.
+• Act quickly if you don't receive any offers: if you receive too few offers for your property – or even none at all – you should take action quickly and adjust your asking price.

-• Signing the contract and handover: have you decided on a buyer?
+• Signing the contract and transferring ownership: have you decided on a buyer?
 Then you’re almost there.
 Now it’s time to sign the contract and transfer ownership of the property.

 This article was first published on 08.05.2019